Country Guides

 About Aspirock

 Aspirock Arabia LLC is a Saudi Employer of Record holding Platinum Nitaqat status, operating from a Riyadh office.
-The company employs staff directly on its own commercial registration and sponsors visas through its own Mudad WPS registration, without sub-partners or third-party delivery agents.
-EOR services cover full visa sponsorship, Iqama issuance, GOSI registration, monthly payroll, and contract authentication on Qiwa.
+It employs staff on its own commercial registration and sponsors visas through its own Mudad WPS registration.
+EOR services cover visa sponsorship, Iqama issuance, GOSI registration, monthly payroll, and contract authentication on Qiwa.
 For deployment timelines and engagement terms, see the Saudi Arabia EOR service page.

 Frequently asked questions